Common Causes Of Truck Accidents

 Accidents involving large trucks often result in devastating injuries.
 In many cases, these accidents can be avoided if proper precautions are taken.
 When truck drivers and other potentially liable parties act in a negligent manner, it is important to hold them accountable by helping accident victims recover the full and fair compensation they deserve.

-At the Law Offices of John Drew Warlick, P.A., our Jacksonville attorneys have been representing the interests of accident victims in North Carolina since 1962.
+At The Law Offices of John Drew Warlick, P.A., our Jacksonville attorneys have been representing the interests of truck accident victims in North Carolina since 1962.
 We are prepared to help you explore your legal options following a serious truck accident.

 The Most Common Reasons Why Truck Crashes Occur

 There are a number of factors which may lead to a serious truck accident.
 However, some of the most common causes of truck accidents include:

 - Driver fatigue: Drivers are required to meet strict delivery deadlines.
 This can cause drivers to push themselves beyond their physical limits.
 Despite federal regulations designed to limit the amount of hours a driver may spend behind the wheel, many drivers continue to operate these large machines on too little sleep.
 If an accident occurs because a driver has failed to follow federal regulations, both the driver and the trucking company may be liable.

 - Driving under the influence: Like all other motorists, truck drivers are required to remain sober while operating their vehicles.
 However, the legal blood alcohol concentration limits are much more strict for truck drivers — .04 compared with .08 for other motorists in North Carolina.
 This shows how serious driving under the influence for truck drivers is and how important it is to hold them accountable when they act in a reckless manner.